 Under Minnesota law, an unlicensed complementary and alternative health care practitioner may not provide a medical diagnosis or recommend discontinuance of medically prescribed treatments.
 If a client desires a diagnosis from a licensed physician, chiropractor, or acupuncture practitioner, or services from a physician, chiropractor, nurse, osteopath, physical therapist, dietitian, nutritionist, acupuncture practitioner, athletic trainer, or any other type of health care provider, the client may seek such services at any time.

 A brief discussion of consent for treatment may be found here: Consent.
-Clients may refuse to participate in any or all of these activities and/or seek help from other Local Agencies at anytime.
-The right to refuse treatment, and writing your own treatment plan are some of the tactics we used to combat corrupt system practices.
-An example of the kind of treatment we encountered as a result can be found here: The Motivation for IMID
+Clients may refuse to participate in any or all of these activities and choose to seek help from other Local Agencies at anytime.
+The right to refuse treatment, or seek consent for your own treatment plan, is described here as a rational approach to the use of the term 'hopeless condition', and illustrates how irrational we can be when we consent to treatment from someone who claims we have a hopeless condition.

 1. Victor Devinatz, from Nature Society and Thought vol. 14, no. 3 (2001), "The Antipolitics and Politics of a New Left Union Caucus: The Workers' Voice Committee of the UAW Local 6, 1970–1975", The Workers Voice